kconger/MiSTer_web2rgbmatrix/emulationstation/README.md

 RetroPie Test
 -------

-Highlighting a system in Emulationstation should display the installed GIF or text of the rom name on the matrix.
+Highlighting a system in Emulationstation should display the installed GIF or text of the system or MAME rom name on the matrix.

 Update